-The 2018-19 Epic season pass will include access to Emma, an AI virtual assistant who will be able to offer quick updates on everything going on at the resort, from lift queuing times to where you should go for dinner.
+The Epic season pass also includes access to Emma, an AI virtual assistant.
+Emma offers quick updates on everything going on at the resort from lift queuing times to where you should go for dinner.
 Rather than just using information from Google like Siri, Emma will be able to offer expert, local insight.
 Questions are asked and answered by text.
 Emma will be making her debut at nine Epic resorts next season: Vail, Beaver Creek, Breckenridge, Keystone, Park City, Heavenly, Northstar, Kirkwood and Whistler Blackcomb.

 Unlimited skiing, with no blackout dates, is available at most resorts on the pass.
-Some destinations, like the Canadian Rockies and Telluride, have a set limit of five or seven days during the season.
-This is more than enough for a ski break, but it’s worth bearing these limits in mind if you’re planning on spending two weeks working your way through the nine resorts of Hakuba Valley.
+Some destinations, like the Canadian Rockies, have a set limit of five or seven days during the season.
+This is more than enough for a ski break.
+However, it’s worth bearing these limits in mind if you’re planning on spending two weeks working your way through the nine resorts of Hakuba Valley.

 If you’re planning on doing a lot of skiing next season, a pass like Epic is certainly a good option.
 However, if you’re only considering one or two short ski breaks, it might be worth splashing the extra cash on luxury accommodation instead.
-Find out more about the Epic Pass here.
+Find out more about the Epic Pass on the Epic Pass website.